mplearning/ansible-docker-aws-elk-wp/README.md

 * elk_box
   * AWS Cloudwatch logs agent is installed on the host.
-  * Nginx access and error logs, that reside within the container are mapped to a volume on the host.
-  * The Nginx logs are then streamed to AWS Cloudwatch logs.
+  * All [Docker containers](https://github.com/gautammanohar/docker-compose-elk-wp/blob/master/docker-compose-wordpress.yml) are run with the "syslog" logging driver.
+This drive relays stdout/stderr logs to the ELK stack.
   * The host syslog is streamed to AWS Cloudwatch logs.

 * wordpress_box
-  * Nginx access and error logs, that reside within the container are mapped to a volume on the host.
   * Mysql error, general and slow-query logs, that reside within the container are mapped to a volume on the host.
   * All [Docker containers](https://github.com/gautammanohar/docker-compose-elk-wp/blob/master/docker-compose-wordpress.yml) are run with the "syslog" logging driver.
 This drive relays stdout/stderr logs to the ELK stack.
   * Filebeat is installed on the host to relay Mysql error, general and slow-query logs from host to Elasticsearch.